 Some soils are highly erodible and can cause severe sedimentation

 - Pumice can easily erode even on gentle slopes.
-This can cause sedimentation problems.
+This can create road maintenance issues and sedimentation problems

 The weaker the soil, the harder it is to build a good road.
 This is made worse on: